Management of nonalcoholic steatohepatitis

 Any treatment for NASH should aim at improving NASH-related mortality and reducing progression to cirrhosis or HCC.
-Currently, only lifestyles interventions are recommended for the treatment of NASH, since no drugs have yet been tested in phase III trials and approved by regulatory authorities.
+Currently, there are no Food and Drug Administration (FDA)-approved or European Medicines Agency (EMA)-approved therapies for NASH and only lifestyles interventions are recommended for the treatment of NASH.

 The close relationship between unhealthy lifestyle and NAFLD makes lifestyle correction mandatory in all patients, with the potential not only to improve liver disease, but also hyperglycaemia, atherogenic dyslipidaemia and high blood pressure.
 Relatively small amounts of weight loss reduce liver fat and improve hepatic insulin resistance.